b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/README.md

 		"assistant" A prior response from the model (used when sending conversation history for continuity).
 		"tool"      (optional / advanced) Used when the model is interacting with a tool call in the newer API designs (Assistants API, function calling).

 		How They’re Used in Practice
 			System message:
-			{"role": "system", "content": "You are a helpful assistant that answers in pirate slang."}
+			`{"role": "system", "content": "You are a helpful assistant that answers in pirate slang."}`
 			This sets the context and persona for all subsequent completions.

 			User message:
-			{"role": "user", "content": "How do I bake a cake?"}
+			`{"role": "user", "content": "How do I bake a cake?"}`
 			This is like typing into ChatGPT’s input box.

 			assistant message:
-			{"role": "assistant", "content": "Here’s a simple recipe for baking a cake..."}
+			`{"role": "assistant", "content": "Here’s a simple recipe for baking a cake..."}`

 		If you want the model to keep continuity over multiple turns, you include past assistant messages too.

-## Step 3: Upload the file to OpenAI.
+## iii.
+Upload the file to OpenAI.
 Use the script upload-batch.py

-	./upload-batch-job-file.py <filename-of-your-.jsonl-file>
+	`./upload-batch-job-file.py <filename-of-your-jsonl-file>`

 	This loads the file onto the OpenAI server so that it can be referenced by the other things that you do.
-It also marks the purpose as "batch" which allows you to run it like a batch job.
-(Not sure if this is required or not)
+It also marks the purpose as "batch" which allows you to run it like a batch job (not sure if this is required or not).
 	This script will return a file ID.
 You need this to send to the batch runner script.
 	If you did not copy/paste it somewhere, you can see what files you have on the server by running:

-		./list-file-IDs.py
+		`./list-file-IDs.py`

-## Step 4: Run the batch file
+## iv.
+Run the batch file

-	./do-batch.py <file-ID>
+	`./do-batch.py <file-ID>`

 	If you copied the fileID from the previous step onto the clipboard, you can just paste it onto the end of this command.
 THIS command will return a batch id.
 You will need this ID to check on the status of the batch job and to retrieve results, etc.
 	If you did not write down or copy/paste the batch ID somewhere, you can find a list of the batches that have been submitted recently (last 24 hours, I think) by running:
-		./recent-batches.py
+		`./recent-batches.py`

 	If you like, you can edit the job_desc variable at the top of the do_batch.py file to attached a description string to the job (maybe useful if you are sending a bunch of unrelated batch jobs to OpenAI)

 BATCH1:
-batch_689d6509dbb8819085a05fd71aea0a14
+`batch_689d6509dbb8819085a05fd71aea0a14`

 BATCH 2:
-batch_689d6548f1108190aaf997a958605074
+`batch_689d6548f1108190aaf997a958605074`